himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 ## What I use/need my macbook for

+*Photo/Screenshot of normal mac apps opened?*

 - But then I started to think about what I *actually* need/use my mac for.
 - I try to use appropriate hardware for my uses (to an extent), and it really felt bad to use a $2000+ laptop when I used it like I did.
 I did *not* need it, even though I loved the speakers and screen.
 If it was my main machine, it would be perfect.
 But it isn't.
 I have a powerful linux workstation for my heavy lifting.
 Hell, macOS isn't even my power OS.
 When I heavy compute, it's on Linux... even if it's *from* my mac (I `ssh` into my workstation for nearly everything... even writing these posts).
 - I don't need a massive MBP for a web browser, macos apps, and a dumb terminal.

+*I could possibly have photos of it in these scenarios...*

+Maybe give some example uses and then go through them with some of this explanation? (ex, portable laptop (ex couch), portable workstation (ex: table not my desk), my mac (hooked up to desk))

 ### MBP vs. Air